View All Class Specifications

 Education and Experience:

-Three (3) years of experience in the Clerk of the Court operations, with experience in processing financial transactions, reviewing accounts or resolving issues with accounts; or an Associate’s degree and one (1) year of experience in the Clerk of the Court operations processing financial transactions, reviewing accounts or resolving issues with accounts; or an equivalent combination of education, training, and/or experience.
+Three (3) years of experience in the Clerk of the Court operations, with experience in processing financial transactions, reviewing accounts or resolving issues with accounts; or an Associate’s degree and one (1) year of experience as described above; or an equivalent combination of education, training, and/or experience.

 Special Qualifications (May be required depending on area of assignment):